 - Young people are diverse in their learning styles and needs.
 It is essential to assess individual learning styles and be flexible in time management to allow for meeting these different needs.
 Howard Gardner's "Multiple Intelligences" (PDF) provides a framework.

 - Program activities are more engaging if they are relevant to young people.
-Identifying and building on young people's individual assets (PDF) and sparks are key strategies.
+Identifying and building on young people's individual assets (PDF) and passions are key strategies.

 - Use teaching techniques that build on young people's current knowledge and skills, such as scaffolding (PDF).
 Provide positive and constructive feedback.